maya-papaya/Analyzing-Protests-Through-Tweets/README.md

 ```
 <img width="600" alt="Indian Farmers' Protest Wordcloud Positive" src="/Farmers 2/Positive.png">

+In the wordcloud, there are words relating to victory ('victory,' 'finally,' 'proud,' 'won,' 'congratulation') and supportive words ('unity,' 'love,' 'live,' 'support,' 'fight').
 ```
 Wordcloud (Neutral):
 ```
 <img width="600" alt="Indian Farmers' Protest Wordcloud Neutral" src="/Farmers 2/Neutral.png">

+The neutral wordcloud seems to have more words relating to the government and Modi ('narendramodi,' 'government' 'BJP,' 'PM Modi').
 ```
 Wordcloud (Negative):
 ```
 <img width="600" alt="Indian Farmers' Protest Wordcloud Negative" src="/Farmers 2/Negative.png">

+Some words that stand out include 'farmer,' 'narendramodi' (likely calling on Modi), 'government,' 'death' (possibly referring to the many deaths and suicides of farmers throughout the movement and in the past), 'shame,' and 'protest.'

 ---